apache/tapestry-5/54_RELEASE_NOTES.md

 - Re-render the current page with component rendering comments
 - Reset the current page's persistent state
 - Kill (invalidate) any HttpSession
-- Open the T5 Dashboard in a new window
+- Open the T5 Dashboard in a new tab
-- Reload component classes
+- Force the reload of component classes

 ## T5Dashboard Page